 Team projects are where there are multiple tasks and notes across your team related to achieving an overall goal.
 Alternatively, a team project can essentially be used as a shared category/folder name, which any of your team members can see and use, to group tasks and notes under.

 These will give you and your team better visibility of tasks and conversations, which may involve different team members and which you may or may not be a participant of, that are related to the same wider project.

 All team project names are visible to all team members.

 However, the specific threads that each team member sees under each team project will depend on whether they are a direct participant on a thread or if the thread has been set to 'Visible to team'.

-To add tasks to a team project, simply add the team project name when creating or editing your task.
+To add tasks to a team project, simply add the team project name when creating or editing your task, under 'relates to'.

 You can either create a new team project or select from a list of team projects that you or your team have already created.

 To then view team projects and their related tasks, go to the 'Focus' area where your team projects will be listed.
 Click on the team project that you wish to view.

 You can also create new Team projects directly from the 'Focus' area with the '+ New' button (or '+' on the mobile app).

 In the project view, you can create new to-do's and notes directly for the project.